-Admission of children below compulsory age range and deferred entry to school

-The School Admissions Code 2021 requires school admission authorities to provide for the admission of all children in the September following their fourth birthday.
+Admission of children below compulsory age range and deferred entry to school children in the September following their fourth birthday.
 However, a child is not legally required to start school until they have reached compulsory school age following their fifth birthday.
 For summer born children [those born after 1 April] this can sometimes be almost a full school year after the point at which they could first be admitted.